Introduction

 stmt.close();

-The example uses PreparedStatement
+The example uses PreparedStatement to issue a query.

 int column = 1;